steveblue/angular2-rollup/README.md

 Install the following packages:

-Angular Language Service : Editor services for Angular templates Angular Support : Go to / peek angular specific definitions angular2-inline : Syntax highlighting of inline html and css SCSS Intellisense: autocompletion and refactoring of SCSS Path Intellisense: Autocomplete for paths in the project TypeScript Hero: Additional tooling for the TypeScript language
+Angular Language Service : Editor services for Angular templates Angular Support : go to / peek angular specific definitions angular2-inline : syntax highlighting of inline html and css SCSS Intellisense: autocompletion and refactoring of SCSS Path Intellisense: autocomplete for paths in the project NPM Intellisense: autocomplete paths to node_modules Auto Import ES6 & TS: auto import for TypeScript TypeScript Hero: additional tooling for the TypeScript language